roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Service discovery DNS/Use NodeLocal DNSCache in an ACK cluster.md

         The preceding output indicates that NodeLocal DNSCache is enabled for the application.

         After NodeLocal DNSCache is enabled for an application, the following parameters are added to the pods that are provisioned for the application.
-To ensure high availability of DNS services, the cluster IP address 172.21.0.10 of the kube-dns service is added to the nameservers parameter.
-This way, the kube-dns service is configured as a backup DNS service.
+To ensure high availability of DNS services, the cluster IP address 172.21.0.10 of the kube-dns Service is specified as the IP address of the backup DNS server in the nameservers parameter.

         ```
           dnsConfig: